LabeliaLabs/distributed-learning-contributivity/README.md

 `is_early_stopping`: `True` (default) or `False`
 When set to `True`, the training phases (whether multi-partner of single-partner) are stopped when the performance on the validation set reaches a plateau.
 Example: `is_early_stopping: False`

-`single_partner_test_mode`: `'global'` (default) or `'local'`
-When training a model on a single partner (this is needed in certain contributivity measurement approaches), defines if the final performance is tested on the central testset or on the partner's local testset.
-Note: a train-test split is performed on the original dataset, forming a central testset; this testset is also split over each partner (randomly) forming local testsets.
-This is currently not very useful, but might be interesting with future improvements of this library.
-Example: `single_partner_test_mode: 'global'`

-**Note:** to only launch the distributed learning on the scenarios (and no contributivity measurement methods), omit the `methods` parameter (see section [Configuration of contributivity measurement methods to be tested](#configuration-of-contributivity-measurement-methods-to-be-tested) below).
+**Note:** to only launch the distributed learning on the scenarios (and no contributivity measurement methods), simply omit the `methods` parameter (see section [Configuration of contributivity measurement methods to be tested](#configuration-of-contributivity-measurement-methods-to-be-tested) below).

 ##### Configuration of contributivity measurement methods to be tested